sarnold/chromebooks/README.md

 - Acer C810-T78Y Chromebook 13, 4GB (nyan-big - arm/lpae)
 - Samsung Chromebook Plus (kevin - arm64)

-## Switch to developer mode - NOTE this will reset your device!!
+## Switch to developer mode - NOTE this will reset your chromebook device!!
 1. Turn off the laptop.
 2. To invoke Recovery mode, you hold down the ESC and Refresh keys and poke the Power button.